Group of women in a gym wearing antimicrobial activewear

 With this in mind, antimicrobial textiles are becoming an increasingly popular solution to many challenges microorganisms pose.
 Here, we explore what antimicrobial textiles are, how we can use them, and why they are so beneficial.
+We then move on to examining Polygiene StayFresh™ – a groundbreaking antimicrobial additive.

-Antimicrobial textiles are fabrics that feature technologies that inhibit the growth of microorganisms, including bacteria and fungi, and eliminate them from the textile and its surface.
-We usually achieve this via an antimicrobial additive or coating that manufacturers introduce into the fabric at the point of manufacture.
-Antimicrobial additives are often based on naturally occurring substances with inherent antimicrobial properties.
+Antimicrobial textiles feature technologies that inhibit the growth of microorganisms, including bacteria and fungi, and eliminate them from the textile and its surface.
+We usually achieve this via an antimicrobial additive or a coating businesses apply to the fabric at the point of manufacture.

 Antimicrobial additives equip fabrics and textiles with a host of performance benefits.
 The core benefits include: